Calling all social innovators of Baltimore!

-Pro bono tax, accounting, legal, and banking servces through FastForward.
+Pro bono tax, accounting, legal, and banking services through FastForward.

 Sessions led by experienced entrepreneurs and social sector leaders.

-SIL's Impact Forum provides the opportunity to showcase ventures to large audiences.
+SIL's annual culminating event provides the opportunity to showcase ventures to large audiences.

 Continued support from the JHU community, SIL mentors, and ecosystem partners.